tony-blake/Linux-Server-Configuration/README.md

 Description
 -----------

 **LinuxServerConfiguration** outlines the steps involved in configuring an online Linux server to host a web application.
-It os the final project in the Full Stack Web Developer Nanodegree
+It is the final project in the Full Stack Web Developer Nanodegree

 ## Information for Grader

-* contents of private RSA file is in LightsailDefaultPrivateKey.pem
+* contents of private RSA file is in ```LightsailDefaultPrivateKey.pem```
 * IP address of server - 54.165.131.195
 * Username for grader - "grader"
 * Server login password for grader - "Passw0rd1"